SpencerDedrick/watch-shop-api/README.md

 # watch-shop-api

-An api with product information for a fake watch store
+An api with product information for a fake watch shop.